 – Schedule View Draft Mode:

 Previously the conference schedule had to made public (published) in order to get the look and fell of how the schedule will look on the conference view page.
 So we decided a draft mode for the conference schedule was necessary.
-Now every user will have a complete view of how the conference view will look without publishing the schedule.
+Now every user will have a complete view of how the conference view will look without publishing the schedule or changing VPS hosting.
+So even if you’re in your house using some VPS you can still keep yourself entertain with some call of duty zombies apk.

 – Hide Empty Halls: